Site update log

 Ares I booster

-Specifically for the launches of the Orion Crew Exploration Vehicle, NASA planned to develop a Crew Launch Vehicle, aka Ares I. The development milestones for the rocket looked as followed (as of December 2006, unless noted otherwise):
+Specifically for the launches of the Orion Crew Exploration Vehicle, NASA planned to develop a Crew Launch Vehicle, aka Ares I. The development milestones for the rocket looked as following (as of December 2006, unless noted otherwise):

 2008: Live test flight of the Launch Abort System for the crew